-- 5. In addition to the appointing units' distribution of job postings described in Section 3. above, appointing units will distribute job postings for available positions via the University job postings website.
-Job postings need not be distributed via the University job postings website under the following circumstances: - a. the job includes among its explicit qualifications that the Employee be enrolled in the appointing unit ("limited availability positions"); - b. the job is reserved for a specific student in the appointing unit as part of a funding package; - c. distribution would interfere with the need for timely hiring decisions made just before or after the beginning of the teaching term; GEO shall be notified of such situations.
-Jobs described in Sections 5.b. and 5.c. are not "available positions," as the term is used in this Article.
-Jobs described in Section 5.a. are "limited availability positions," as they are only available to Employees enrolled in the appointing unit.
+- a. the job includes among its explicit qualifications that the Employee be enrolled in the appointing unit ("limited availability positions"); - b. the job is reserved for a specific student in the appointing unit as part of a funding package; - c. distribution would interfere with the need for timely hiring decisions made just before or after the beginning of the teaching term; GEO shall be notified of such situations Jobs described in Sections.

+5.a and 5.b are not "available positions," as the term is used in this Article.
+If the job includes among its explicit qualifications that the Employee be enrolled in the appointing unit, the job is considered a "limited availability position" and need not be distributed via the University job postings website.
+If distributed via the University job postings website, limited availability positions should be prominently labeled at the top of the posting.